If a Kauri dies, can anyone hear it?

 With 3 times more Kauri infected in the last five years, the most important thing we can all remember to do to prevent the spread of dieback is simple – wash our feet.

-For more info you can explore the website www.akauricries.co.nz
+For more info and to immerse yourself in the aural experience you can explore the website www.akauricries.co.nz